PatrickMoraisN/PatrickMoraisN/README.md

 ---

-*''Nothing in this world beats good persistence.<br>
-Talent doesn't.<br>
-Nothing more common than failed talents.<br>
-Genius can't beat.<br>
-Unrecognized genius is practically a cliché.<br>
-Education does not overcome.<br>
-The world is full of educated fools.<br><br>
-Persistence and determination alone are powerful.''*
+*"Nothing in this world beats good old persistence.
+Talent does not surpass.
+Nothing more common than talented failures.
+Genius does not overcome.
+Unrecognized geniuses is practically a cliche.
+Education does not exceed.
+The world is full of educated fools.
+Persistence and determination alone are powerful."*